Date: 15 September 2013. Trolling Motor Woes.

 loses its charm.
 After rowing for several months it became too much

 physically for me.
-There were days when I didn't feel safe leaving home
+There were days when I did not feel safe leaving home

 (Seaweed) because I was concerned that I could not row up current long